The Nikon Group's basic policies and views on corporate governance are defined in the Corporate Governance Guideline.

 In order to permeate and establish awareness of corporate ethics and engage in sound and fair corporate activities to gain the trust of stakeholders, we have established the “Nikon Code of Conduct”, which shows the Nikon Group's basic stance on corporate social responsibility and the standards of behavior to ensure sensible conduct by directors, officers and employees of the Nikon Group based on a high level of morality, pursuant to relevant laws and regulations as well as internal regulations.

-The Compliance Committee regularly performs its function in order to ensure legitimate, fair, and sound corporate behavior.
+The Risk Management and Compliance Committee regularly performs its function in order to ensure legitimate, fair, and sound corporate behavior.
 In addition, the Sustainability Committee conducts activities for improving, fostering and educating on issues surrounding sustainability, including social responsibility.

 Furthermore, the Nikon Long-term Environmental Vision is set up and the Sustainability Committee and the Environmental Subcommittee thereunder will promote environmental protection activities in order to pass down a sound environment to the next generation and to enable sustainable development of society.